exasol/public-knowledgebase/Environment-Management/generating-tls-files-yourself-to-avoid-providing-a-fingerprint.md

 ## Prerequisites

 * An environment with `openssl` utility, to generate the certificates / keys.
+Files don't have to be generated inside Exasol cluster.
 * Administrative access to ConfD in case of DB version 8 (see [ConfD](https://docs.exasol.com/db/latest/confd/confd.htm)) or EXAoperation ([EXAoperation](https://docs.exasol.com/db/7.1/administration/on-premise/admin_interface/exaoperation.htm)), to upload the files to Exasol cluster.
 * Sufficient access on client machines to make changes to respective truststores (see below).